 Crop and product physiology publishes major discoveries in the production of horticultural and agronomic crops as well as quality of the harvested products.
 The focus is on physiological regulation of crop production and product quality at harvest and its postharvest behaviour.Read More

-Crop and product physiology publishes major discoveries in the production of horticultural and agronomic crops as well as quality of the harvested products.
-The focus is on physiological regulation of crop production and product quality at harvest and its postharvest behaviour.
-We want to understand how production and product quality are affected by environmental conditions and production techniques during cultivation and after harvest and how application of basic research can enhance crop yield and quality in a sustainable way.
+Crop and Product Physiology publishes major discoveries in the production of horticultural and agronomic crops as well as quality of the harvested products.
 Understanding of crop production and product quality requires research that synthesizes knowledge from different aggregation levels, i.e. from gene, cell, tissue, organ, plant to crop level; up and down scaling between these aggregation levels can boost this understanding.
+Topics covered by this section include, but are not limited to:

-We welcome world-class submissions in any field related to the above topics, which may include both studies based on experimentation as well as simulation modelling.
+Articles may include both studies based on experimentation as well as simulation modeling.
 Descriptive studies that report responses of growth, yield or quality to agronomical treatments will not be considered if they do not progress physiological understanding of these responses.
 Articles on crop storage, transportation and usage, and cropping systems, do not fall within the scope of this section.

 PMCID: all published articles receive a PMCID

-Crop and Product Physiology welcomes submissions of the following article types: Book Review, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge and Technology Report.
+Crop and Product Physiology welcomes submissions of the following article types: Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review and Systematic Review.

 All manuscripts must be submitted directly to the section Crop and Product Physiology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.